zamzambadruzaman/big-data-engineering-indonesia/README.md

-# Cluster Coordination & Service Discovery
+# Cluster Management, Coordination & Service Discovery
 * [Zookeeper](https://zookeeper.apache.org/) A centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services
 * [Consul](https://github.com/hashicorp/consul) Consul is a tool for service discovery and configuration.
 Consul is distributed, highly available, and extremely scalable.
+* [Helix](http://helix.apache.org/)Apache Helix is a generic cluster management framework used for the automatic management of partitioned, replicated and distributed resources hosted on a cluster of nodes.

 # Containerization